-A project timeline was created to outline its trajectory and to assure deadlines were met to satisfy the requirements for successful completion of the DNP program at Rutgers School of Nursing, Newark, New Jersey.
+A project timeline was created to outline its trajectory and to assure deadlines were met to satisfy the requirements for successful completion of the DNP program at .
 This timeline is from March 2018 to May 2020 (Appendix I).
 The project timeline has been periodically reviewed by the PIs and chairperson to assess for appropriate progression of this project.